hendergassler-2022/fibonacci/README.md

 Compute module to implement the Fibonacci Suite written in php.

+# goal

+Compute all items of the Fibonacci suite, displaying the prime numbers, see https://en.wikipedia.org/wiki/Fibonacci_prime

 # explanation

 ./Fibo.php will compute all occurences of the Fibonacci suite from F[0] to max possible occurence regarding the OS and architecture on which it runs.